-See the section headed "COMPLIANCE WITH STS REQUIREMENTS", sub §(n) where it is stated that <<[...]
-In addition, (i) under the Warranty and Indemnity Agreement, the Originator has represented and warranted that, as at the relevant Valuation Date and as at the relevant Purchase Date, the Initial Portfolio does not, and the Subsequent Portfolio will not, comprise any derivatives, [...]>>.
+See the section headed "COMPLIANCE WITH EU STS REQUIREMENTS", sub §(n) where it is stated that << (...)
+In addition, (i) under the Warranty and Indemnity Agreement, the Originator has represented and warranted that, as at the relevant Valuation Date and as at the relevant Purchase Date, the Initial Portfolio does not, and the Subsequent Portfolio will not, comprise any derivatives, (...)>>.

-See also the "Eligibility Criteria" set out in the section "THE PORTFOLIOS" << (iii) the Receivables derive from Consumer Loan Agreements [...]>>.
+See also the "Eligibility Criteria" set out in the section "THE PORTFOLIOS" << (iii) the Receivables derive from Consumer Loan Agreements directly entered into by Agos (...)>>.